openmedlab/.github/profile/README.md

 More foundation models for medical images could be found [here](https://github.com/openmedlab/.github/blob/main/models.md).

+:fire: A survey on data-centric foundation models in computational healthcare could be found [here](https://github.com/openmedlab/Data-Centric-FM-Healthcare).

 ### Datasets

 In OpenMEDLab, we also open-source a bundle of medical datasets for corresponding research of foundation models and their applications in various medical data modalities, ranging from CT, MR, pathology datasets and so on.